 - Provides alternatives to the construction of rock revetments and bulkheads for erosion control

-- Can be equal to or less expensive than structures such as bulkheads and rock revetments
+- Can be equal to or less expensive than hardened structures such as bulkheads and rock revetments

 - Preserves, creates, or maintains habitat for aquatic plants and animals